-The ETL will be constructed by Enerjisa Üretim, but the ownership will be under to Turkish Electricity Transmission Corporation (TEİAŞ) once connection is completed.
-The Consultant has been informed that permitting process for the ETL is being managed by TEİAŞ.
+In addition to the Project components, the Project activities also cover construction of the ETL for connection of the generated electricity to the national grid.
+The ETL construction will be supervised by Enerjisa Üretim, but the ownership will be under to Turkish Electricity Transmission Corporation (TEİAŞ) once connection is completed.
+The Consultant has been informed that permitting process for the ETL is being managed by TEİAŞ including preparation of the National EIA.
+The Project Company has provided the Final PID dated 11 December 2023.
+Furthermore, 'EIA not Required' decision in accordance with "Environmental Impact Assessment Regulation" regarding the Annex II-Article 37, has been secured from MoEUCC on 26 January 2024.